Brown Butter Mixed Berry Cobbler // Video

 It’s very similar to this Strawberry Rhubarb Crisp I made last year and, hey, yeah, rhubarb would be pretty fabulous in this homemade cobbler recipe, too!
 I don’t know where I’ve been lately but I’m thinking it’s time to whip up a few more summer fruit recipes.
 I’m surely lacking in that area for all of you.

 This Brown Butter Berry Cobbler is completely amazing still warm from the oven with a big scoop of this vanilla ice cream on top.
-Or go totally hipster and add a scoop of this Vanilla Chai Ice Cream.
+Or go totally modern and add a scoop of this Vanilla Chai Ice Cream.
 (YES….do it!)
 And if you’re looking for something a little more pie like….try this Blueberry Crostata.
 It’s just as easy and just as amazing.

 For more recipe ideas and behind the scenes…follow along over on Instagram!